Configure VTP Server and Client in Switch

 Setting up a Packet Tracer LAB

-Create a simple practice lab on Packet Tracer, as shown in the following image.
+Create a practice lab on Packet Tracer, as shown in the following image.

 VTP mode configuration commands

-The third command configures a password for the VTP domain.
-You need to configure this password on all switches of the domain.
+- The third command configures a password for the VTP domain.
+You must configure this password on all switches of the domain.
 Switches use it to authenticate VTP messages.

 VTP configuration